Participation in early childhood education

 International and longitudinal studies have also found that participation in high quality ECE can translate into improved longer-term outcomes.
 Several studies have identified links between participation in ECE and better social and economic outcomes for children when they reach older ages (ibid).
 This link is, again, strong for disadvantaged children.
 Some studies have also identified positive relationships between ECE participation and the affect on wider societal outcomes; for example, ensuring participation in the labour force and in building labour force capability (Ministry of Women’s Affairs, 2004).

 ECE Participation has been identified as a key factor in supporting vulnerable children which has led to its inclusion in the Better Public Services Programme,launched in 2012.
-This Programme aims to increase participation in early childhood education to 98 percent of all new entrants by 2016 (State Services Commission, 2012).
+This Programme aims to increase participation in early childhood education to 98% of all new entrants by 2016 (State Services Commission, 2012).

 How We Are Going

-There were also two distinct periods of enrolment growth.
-Children in most of the ethnic groups maintained steady rises in participation from around 2007.
-The introduction of 20 Hours ECE in that year encouraged higher uptake of ECE across all groups of children and accounts for much of this trend.
+There has been two distinct periods of participation growth.
+Children in most ethnic groups maintained steady rises in participation from around 2008.
+The introduction of 20 Hours ECE in 2007 encouraged higher uptake of ECE across all groups of children, and accounts for much of this trend.